thucko/FrCode/README.md

 peak_plotter.py is used for reading in the individual peak positions (and reduced chi squares (RCS)) from Spectra_fitter_.py and plotting them as a fucntion of time.
 It gives and y vs x plot and a histogram for the peak positions (RCS).
 Good for looking at the scatter in the peak positions during data acqusition.

 Within the ~/Cavity is code for optical cavity parameters and light coupling calculations.

+# Note:
+The plotting style used is a custom style and will not work on other machines.